Guide to Forming an LLC in Ohio

 Follow our free guide to form an LLC in Ohio:

 - Pros and Cons of Forming an LLC in Ohio

 Starting an LLC in Ohio is a process with multiple steps.
 Our comprehensive guide is divided into two main phases, detailing every part of the Ohio LLC formation journey.

 Pros and Cons of Forming an LLC in Ohio

 More than 250,000 LLCs are based in Ohio, with an almost 25% annual growth rate of new businesses formed.
 Ohio is also among the top ten states in gross domestic product and ranks in the top five for best tax environment in the nation.

 Ranked amongst “Best States for Business” (Forbes)

-Ohio has risen in the ranks of Forbes annual list of best states for business - up over 10 spots to break into the top twenty, and more specifically, now at 15.
-This unassuming midwestern state ranks notably in the business world as it holds at least 45 of the top 1,000 companies in the nation—including Kroger and Macy’s.
+Ohio has risen in the ranks of Forbes annual list of best states for business, up over 10 spots to break into the top 20 (specifically #15).
+The state is home to at least 45 of the top 1,000 companies in the nation—including Kroger and Macy’s.

 Increased Tax Dues